danslimmon/statsd-oneplatform-backend/README.md

 What goes in `onepMetrics` depends on the [type of metric][metric types] you want to store.
 The name formats match those used in the graphite backend.
+You'll have to provision the corresponding data sources on One Platform.

-And if you have any trouble, put your StatsD server in debug mode; the backend produces a lot of debug output.
+If you have any trouble, put your StatsD server in debug mode; the backend produces a lot of debug output.

 For a counter, for example, you could have: